 The Commission's salary and fringe benefits total \$3,648,200 is 4.6% of the Fiscal Year 2020/2021 budget (see Table 5 - Personnel Budget and Chart 12 - Personnel Costs).
 This represents an increase of \$403,600 or 12.4% from the Fiscal Year 2019/2020 budget.
 Of the increase, \$166,900 is for salaries and wages.
 The Wages total of \$2,330,800 includes approximately \$70,900 for potential merit increases for eligible employees not at the top of their range.
 These costs increases also include two unfilled positions that are budgeted at fully burdened rates.
-One of the budgeted vacant positions, Government and Community Relations Manager, was also not budgeted for a full year as the position was not approved until February 2020 and is currently vacant.
+One of the budgeted for a full year as the position was not approved until February 2020 and is currently vacant.
 Actual costs are expected to come in lower, but are unknown until the positions are filled.
 Benefits account for 1.7% of the budget or \$1,317,400.
 The increase of \$236,700 is the result of several factors: insurance premium increases (including Ventura County reclassified into a new, more expensive region), two fully burdened positions and increases to pension and OPEB costs discussed later in this section.